syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-WPF.md

 {% endhighlight %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Getting%20Started/WPF/Merge-multiple-documents-from-disk).

 You can merge the PDF document streams by using the following code example.

 {% highlight c# tabtitle="C#" %}